-The Board oversees the design and operation of the compensation system for the Bank.
+In line with Section 8.6 of the CGD, the Board oversees the design and operation of the compensation system for the Bank.
 Periodically, the compensation system is reviewed by the Board Governance, Nominations and Remuneration Committee and recommendations are made to the Board for approval.

 The Board ensures that the levels of remuneration are sufficient to attract, retain, and motivate executive officers of the Bank while ensuring that it is balanced to avoid excessive risk taking or potential risks to the Bank's capital base.

 The Board Governance, Nominations and Remuneration Committee reviews the compensation of Key Management Personnel and make appropriate recommendations to the Board for approval.

-The Board further confirms that the executive remuneration policy aligns with the long-term sustainability of the Bank by providing a mix of short-term and long-term remuneration to incentivise sustainable long-term performance and that the directors, executive management, and staff remuneration are structured.
+The Board further confirms that the Executive Remuneration Policy aligns with the long-term sustainability of the Bank by providing a mix of short-term and long-term remuneration to incentivise sustainable long-term performance and that the directors, executive management, and staff remuneration are structured.
+Share options are currently not part of executive remuneration.